Candyman (Christina Aguilera song): Music video

-Live performances and covers
+Live performances

 Aguilera first performed "Candyman" during a concert held in front of 1,500 fans and invited guests in London on July 20, 2006.
 The 40-minute concert comprised songs from the then-upcoming Back to Basics and other songs, including "Lady Marmalade" (2001) and "Beautiful" (2002).
 MTV UK wrote, "The gig reflected the jazz club mood of Christina's new album, with a swinging brass-heavy backing band and fit dancers bounding sexily around the stage".
 On September 8, 2006, Aguilera performed "Candyman" at Fashion Rocks in a white sailor suit with cap.
 The performance included photos of jazz standard artists that appeared on the backdrop.
 She also performed "Candyman" on Dick Clark's New Year's Rockin' Eve on December 31, 2006, and at the halftime show of the 2007 NBA All-Star Game.

+In February 2007, Aguilera promoted the single on The Tonight Show with Jay Leno and on The Ellen DeGeneres Show.
+In June 2007, the singer performed "Candyman" at the Muz-TV Awards.
 The song was included on the setlist of Aguilera's worldwide Back to Basics Tour.
 The recording of the performance was included on the video release Back to Basics: Live and Down Under (2008).
-Aguilera performed "Candyman" again on The Tonight Show with Jay Leno in 2013 in military-styled suits in efforts to honor the US troops.
+Aguilera performed "Candyman" again on The Tonight Show in 2013, in military-styled suits in efforts to honor the US troops.

+Legacy

-It was also performed by Amber Riley (Mercedes Jones), Naya Rivera (Santana Lopez) and Heather Morris (Brittany Pierce) in "Pot o' Gold", an episode on the third season of the American TV series Glee.
+A cover of "Candyman" by Alexandra Burke was released as a B-side on her 2008 single "Hallelujah".
+In 2011, the song was performed by Amber Riley (Mercedes Jones), Naya Rivera (Santana Lopez) and Heather Morris (Brittany Pierce) in "Pot o' Gold", an episode on the third season of the American TV series Glee.
 The version was well received by critics, some of whom deemed it as the best song of the episode.
 The Glee version peaked at number 158 on the UK Singles Chart on November 12, 2011.
+In January 2018, Taye Diggs gave a rendition of "Candyman" during the Aguilera-themed episode on Lip Sync Battle.
+Violeta Tarasovienė covered the song in the Lithuanian edition of an interactive talent show Your Face Sounds Familiar; Melina Makri sang "Candyman" in the Greek version, and Agnieszka Twardowska covered it in the Polish edition of the show.
+Olympic figure skaters Evgenia Tarasova and Vladimir Morozov danced to Aguilera's songs "Candyman" and "Nasty Naughty Boy" during the 2018 European Figure Skating Championships.